 Four responsible ways to keep pet waste out of the landfill

 First check with your municipal waste management department.
-Many municipalities strongly discourage flushing cat litter down the toilet (it is often clumping and can clog the system).
+Many strongly discourage flushing cat litter down the toilet (it’s often clumping and can clog the system).

 If flushing dog poop, don’t flush baggies — not even biodegradable bags.
 Even those labelled “flushable” will clog plumbing or sewers.

-Empty bags or scoop the poop directly into the toilet, being careful when handling.
+Empty the bags or scoop the poop directly into the toilet, being careful when handling.

 Never deposit pet waste down storm sewers, which often flow to waterways (e.g., creeks and streams).

 On a septic system?
 Check with the installer or manufacturer.